pierreguilmin/MDS_clustering/README.md

-:construction: *work in progress* :construction:

 # MDS clustering

-**Clusterise the MDS disease by mutation and cytogenetics feature and observe clinical features distribution by cluster.**
+**Clusterise the MDS disease by mutation and cytogenetics features and observe clinical features distribution across clusters.**

 ***